boephe/boephe/README.md

 > ˈbiːfi

 I am an IT nerd with a degree in Computer Science (and Games Technology) studying a Master of Teaching (Secondary).
-I am passionate about seeing people get the most out of the technology available and want to see young people empowered to use technology safely.<br>
+I am passionate about empowering young people get the most out of technology while being safe and sensible in the cyber space.<br>

 ### Contacts